Ask MagCloud: Upload & Publish

 - 1.2 % Clickthrough Rate: Hyperlinks in Dylan's publication were clicked 1.2% of the time they were viewed.

 MagCloud pays publishers monthly if they have a balance of $10 or more in profit on the last day of the calendar month.
 Publishers who meet this minimum profit threshold will have their monthly profit credited to their PayPal account on or before the 10th day of the following calendar month.

 MagCloud PDFs must have all fonts embedded to ensure that our digital presses are able to reproduce them correctly in print.
-For information on how to embed the fonts used in your document from a variety of programs, please see the step-by-step instructions available for download on our Getting Started page.
+For information on how to embed the fonts used in your document from a variety of programs, please see the step-by-step instructions available for download on our PDF Design Resources page.

 If you believe you have correctly set your fonts to embed and are still receiving this error, it's possible that the non-embedded font occurs in an empty, hidden, or transparent text frame in your document, or that a single character within a text block uses a different font than the rest of the paragraph.
 Deleting text frames that are empty or hidden, and correcting those where a single character is a different font should eliminate the embedded font error message you are receiving.

 If you have Adobe Acrobat Pro, the preflight function can find these for you.
 Go to Advanced > Preflight > PDF Analysis, and choose the report called "List text using non-embedded fonts."
 This will list any instances of text that includes non-embedded fonts.